 Content Marketing and Search Engine Optimization (SEO) are connected.
 In addition to ensuring content is solving potential client law issues, SEO works to optimize a firm’s website for Google searches.
 Search engines visit websites regularly to discover content and how it relates to user search inquiries.
 A search engine optimized website is the foundation of quality digital marketing for lawyers.

 Descriptions of content elements and keyword phrases help Google understand what an attorney’s website is about when the search engine crawls it.
 For example, criminal attorneys should want to have keywords and content with search terms like “criminal attorney <insert city>”, “criminal attorney <insert state>,” “criminal defense attorney”, and “criminal defense lawyer.”

 In addition to websites and blog posts, search engine optimization also involves YouTube video descriptions and what is known as off-page SEO or backlinks.
 Backlinks are links to a law firm’s website from other websites and increase the authority score Google assigns to each website.
 More links back to an attorney site from trusted sites (CNN, for example) increase a website authority score.

 Search Engine Optimization Tips for Lawyers

-- Start with a deep drive into keywords for practice area specialties.
+- Start with a deep dive into keywords for practice area specialties.
 Start by typing questions into the Google search bar.
 As the question is populated, Google Autocomplete lists related searches.
 SEO tools like Google Keyword Planner, SEMRush, and Spyfu offer advanced keyword research capabilities.

 - Ensure content and website are mobile-friendly or mobile-optimized.
 75% of consumers admit to making judgments on a company’s credibility based on the company’s website design. (kinesis)